mihneasim/writing/engineering/svg-png.md

 (i.e. the image file) and translating them into the actual instructions to paint the image for the user to see (on screen, on paper, on e-ink display etc.).

-In browsers, image rendering basically means deciding what color should every pixel on your webpage be painted, so that you can visualize the image.
+In browsers, image rendering basically means deciding what colour should every pixel on your webpage be painted, so that you can visualize the image.

 The PNG rendering is straight forward - it already contains the raster data for each pixel.
-For the SVG, the browser needs to perform a process called **rasterization**.
-During rasterization, the browser needs to decide exactly what color every pixel should be, based on the geometrically described shapes in the file.
+For the SVG, the browser needs to perform a process called **rasterisation**.
+During rasterisation, the browser needs to decide exactly what colour every pixel should be, based on the geometrically described shapes in the file.

-Let's suppose we have a solid color square in an SVG.
+Let's suppose we have a solid colour square in an SVG.
-If we need that rendered in a 16px x 16px canvas, the browser simply fills those pixels with the corresponding solid color.
+If we need that rendered in a 16px x 16px canvas, the browser simply fills those pixels with the corresponding solid colour.
 Any rectangular shape (that is not rotated by any degree), is almost always a perfect match to the target pixels, and the easiest thing to render.
 Problems may occur when they are scaled up or down, by such a scale that